The Genesis Gap.

 The Genesis Gap is an interesting study and I hope the following will make some sense of it.
 There are arguments for and against and I tend to think the argument for it is more believable but it hasn’t any bearing on our salvation per se.
 That’s a different matter.
 If asked about this topic, most Christians have no idea about it at all, despite what has been written on theistic evolution simply because it isn’t taught in churches these days.
 Yet it was written about by a Scottish theologian, Thomas Chalmers in the 19th century.
 Even though this man is credited with first bringing it to light, many other theologians before him also preached it.
 And this was well before Charles Darwin proclaimed his theory of evolution.
-Many Christians today say that the Earth is only 6000 years old with the 1000 year millennium to come to complete the 7000 year (7 day) creationist theory.
-(Adam to Abraham – 2000 years, Abraham to Jesus – 2000 years, Jesus to now – 2000 years, the millennium yet to come.)
+Many Christians today agree that human existence on the Earth is only 6000 years old with the 1000 year millennium to come to complete the 7000 year / 7 day creationist view.
+Adam to Abraham – 2000 years, Abraham to Jesus – 2000 years, Jesus to now – 2000 years, the millennium yet to come.
 The age of the human race is indeed only 6000 years old but this has nothing to do with the age of the earth.
 Some believe there was nothing before that.
 (YEC’s) But if carbon dating is to be believed, isn’t that asking a question?

 God told Adam and Noah: Be fruitful, and multiply, and replenish the earth.
 Replenish is another word for re-populate and meaning the same thing – if God didn’t mean that He would have said to multiply and fill the earth, as if He was saying it for the first time.
 Both Adam and Noah were told to re-populate the earth after a major destructive event, namely a catastrophic flood on two occasions.
 Peter, an apostle of Jesus and led by the Holy Spirit says in his epistles, 2 Peter 3: 5 - 7, For this they willingly are ignorant of, that by the word of God the heavens were of old, and the earth standing out of the water and in the water: Whereby the world that then was, being overflowed with water, perished: But the heavens and the earth, which are now, by the same word are kept in store, reserved unto fire against the day of judgement and perdition of ungodly men.

 The Bible only refers to two total and catastrophic floods; the first one is in Genesis 1: 2 above and the second is the flood in Noah’s day, Genesis 7, which was about 1100 years later and nowhere near the scale of the one before Adam.
-To understand what Peter said we need to interpret the meaning between Hebrew and English – the words heaven and world are to mean the universe.
-(One and the same) Earth only refers to the planet earth so by his words ‘heavens were of old’ and the highlighted text is in reference to the scale of the flood of ‘the world that then was’ and represents the universe.
+My understanding of what Peter said – the words heaven and world are to mean the universe as a whole.
+(In the same context.)
+Earth only refers to the planet earth so by his words ‘heavens were of old’ and the highlighted text is in reference to the scale of the flood of ‘the world that then was’ and represents the universe.
 Noah’s flood was only confined to earth and had no effect on the sun, moon and the stars or the upper heavens, which were all there as in the time God restored it before He created Adam.
 What Peter said is NOT a reference to Noah’s flood because it didn’t cause the same desolation, so logic demands it must be a cross-reference to Genesis 1: 2 as there is no other Biblical alternative and cannot be ignored.
 So if Peter’s reference to Genesis 1: 2 is as it is meant, then the Holy Spirit is calling your attention to something very significant that millions of Christians/creationists are blindly overlooking.
 Specifically that of a glorious ancient world that God created in the distant past and had long since been utterly destroyed; plunged into darkness and overflowed by a great raging flood on a universal scale at some time between Genesis 1: 1 & 2.
 If you’re wondering what God did with all that water, Genesis 1: 6 & 7 has the answer.

 In this original earth God gave Satan stewardship over it, along with angels, (referred to as ‘sons of God’) but that wasn’t enough for Satan, he wanted to be above God and so he rebelled, which is why God destroyed the original earth and is a reasonable explanation for the Genesis Gap.
 (Satan being a spirit whom God created isn’t yet destroyed.)